xian-network/token-claim/README.md

 pnpm install
 ```

-create `.env` file at the root of the clone folder and add database path
+create `.env` file at the root of the clone folder and add database and log file path

-> NOTE: it is advisable to put db file in lib/server of sveltekit project
+> NOTE: it is advisable to put your server side files in lib/server of sveltekit project

 ```
 DB_PATH=src/lib/server/the.db
+LOG_FILE_PATH=src/lib/server/the.log
 ```

 use migrate command to create the database